Scholarship Details

 No. The goal of the program is to enhance the learning happening in your Computer Science courses.
 Students are expected to maintain good academic standing in Computer Science coursework to maintain their scholarship funding.

-Do participants get to complete an internship with LinkedIn?
+Do winners get to complete an internship with LinkedIn?

-Recipients who maintain active participation in the program and strong academic standing will be supported in applying and preparing for internships during the second half of the college experience.
+This is not an employment opportunity.
+Students who maintain active participation in the program and strong academic standing will be supported in applying and preparing for internships when they reach an eligible academic year.